Don-Yin/coursework-ros/PROMPT.md

 May use moveit package

 ## What we have at the current stage
+- We have the robot model defined using the Unified Robot Description Format at path ```assets/arm.urdf```
 - We have a virtual machine ready that has ROS (ROS1) installed
 - The current repository is in this virtual machine.
-- We have the robot model defined using the Unified Robot Description Format at path Path("assets", "arm.urdf")
-- We have the calculated planed path ready, defined using json file at Path("asserts", "entry_target_real.json"), this file contains a dictionary a key of "original_coordinates" that points to a list where the first element is the entry coordinates (x, y, z) and the second element the target (x, y, z). i.e., entry, target = json_dict["original_coordinates"]

 - We have the brain volume data in the format of nii.gz; I want you to visualize three types of volumes while making the algorithm, namely target_structure, critical_structure and cortex.
 Their file paths are:

   files_dict_real = {